gruntwork-io/docs/docs/refarch/usage/maintain-your-refarch/deploying-your-apps.md

 Once the envcommon file is created, you can create the `terragrunt.hcl` file to deploy it in a specific environment.
 For the purpose of this example, we will assume we want to deploy the simple web app into the `dev` account first.

-1. Create a `simple-web-app` folder in [dev/us-west-2/dev/services](../dev/us-west-2/dev/services).
+1. Create a `simple-web-app` folder in `dev/us-west-2/dev/services`.
-1. Copy over the contents of the [k8s-sample-app-frontend terragrunt.hcl](../dev/us-west-2/dev/services/k8s-sample-app-frontend/terragrunt.hcl).
+1. Copy over the contents of the `k8s-sample-app-frontend terragrunt.hcl`.
 1. Update the include path for `envcommon` to reference the new `ecs-simple-web-app.hcl` envcommon file you created above.
 1. Remove the unneeded `tls_secrets_manager_arn` local variables, as well as all usage of it in the file.